GashinRS/kvasir-server-fork/Writerside/topics/Getting-started.md

 ## Running in dev mode

 If you want to experiment with modifications to the code, you can run the server in dev mode via the Maven wrapper.
 This requires you to have Java JDK 21 installed.

 The backing services for development are managed by Maven and will be started automatically.

 By default, the application starts with no policy agent enabled (`noauth`).
 To run with a specific agent, which is necessary for most features, you must activate it using the `policy.agent` property.

 To run the application in dev mode with the recommended `openfga` agent:

 ```bash
 ./mvnw compile quarkus:dev -Dpolicy.agent=openfga
 ```

 You can also use `a4ds` or `noauth` (the default).

 To stop the backing services and remove their volumes, run:

 ```bash
 ./mvnw clean
 ```

 You can skip the compose lifecycle by adding `-Dcompose.skip=true` to your Maven command.

 ## Issues

-The project is still in a very early stage of development, so there are many issues and missing features.
-If you find any, please report them in the [Issues](https://gitlab.ilabt.imec.be/kvasir/kvasir-server/-/issues) section.
+The project is still under active development and new releases come quickly.
+If you find any mistakes, bugs, or if you have feature requests, please report them in the [Issues](https://gitlab.ilabt.imec.be/kvasir/kvasir-server/-/issues) section.